cajsanu/blogs-postgres/README.md

 ### Installation
 - first run `npm install`
-- start the PostrgreSQL database in a Docker container with `docker run --name blogs-postgres -e POSTGRES_PASSWORD=mypassword -d postgres`
+- start the PostrgreSQL database in a Docker container with `docker run --name blogs-postgres -e POSTGRES_PASSWORD={your_password} -d postgres`

-- run with `node index.js` or in development mode with `npm run dev`
+- run with `npm run dev`